Dadaskis/react-to-do-list/README.md

 Because everybody has to make it at least once?
 A simple to-do list react application to get a hang of React framework.

-It has drag&drop support thanks to react-dnd npm library.
+- It has drag&drop support thanks to react-dnd npm library.
+- It saves all your tasks in localStorage to make persistent experience between different sessions.

 ![Website image](.github/website.png)